Egg Freezing Basics

 - time constraints (an appointment at the clinic approximately every other day, injecting yourself at a specific time each day, and taking a day off for your retrieval procedure)

 - potential side effects (similar to what you usually feel on your period, but potentially more severe)

 + I heard egg freezing is expensive.
 How much does it actually cost?

-While the average cost of freezing your eggs is about $10,000-$12,000 per cycle, it can cost less than half, or more than double, that amount.
+The average cost of freezing your eggs is $12,577 per cycle, but it can cost half, or double, that amount.
 Our Compare Clinics Tool lists pricing specifics for the egg freezing clinics in your city to help you plan and pick the clinic that is best for you.
 Go to the Compare Clinics Tool -->

 + How long has egg freezing existed?

 In 2012, the American Society for Reproductive Medicine reclassified the process of freezing egg cells for future use (oocyte cryopreservation) and no longer referred to the procedure "experimental.”
 However, women have gone through the procedure of having their eggs retrieved and frozen for decades as the first step of IVF.
 (The first baby from IVF was born in 1978!)